Beer in Asia: India

 In India, traditional beer has been prepared from rice or millet for thousands of years.
 In the 18th century, the British introduced European beer to India.
 Beer is not as popular as stronger alcoholic beverages like whiskey.
 The most popular beers in India are strong beers.

 Indonesia

 Bintang is a locally brewed version of Heineken beer.
 It is noticeable that Bintang uses similar packaging (650 mL green bottle) and a symbol identical (a red star) to that of Heineken.
 The name Bintang means "star" in Indonesian.

 Bali Hai is not a beer produced on Bali but on Java.

 Japan

 Asahi, Kirin, Sapporo, and Suntory are the four major beer producers, mainly producing pale-colored light lagers with an alcohol strength of around five percent ABV.

 Kyrgyzstan

-Traditional Kyrgyz drinks like bozo and kymyz retain popularity, and Soviet-style beer lives on in the form of Nasheb, new local brands—Arpa, Zhivoe and Topos—are gaining popularity.
-The brewpub Steinbrau in Bishkek bring German-style lagers to the land, while microbreweries exist in Osh and Jalal-Abad.
-Many of the big local names are Russian (Baltika, Sibirskoe Koronna, Bagbier, Klinskoe) or Kazak (Tian-Shan, Karagandinskoe).
+Traditional Kyrgyz drinks like bozo and kymyz retain popularity, and Soviet-style beer lives on in the form of Nasheb.
+New local brands, e.g. Arpa and Zhivoe brands, have gained popularity and a solid market share.
+The brewpub Steinbrau in Bishkek brought German-style lagers to the land, which are now widely available.

+Microbreweries and Craft beer bars have gained in popularity over the last years.

+Many of the international brands are Russian (Baltika, Sibirskoe Koronna, Klinskoe) or Kazak (Tian-Shan, Karagandinskoe) with several international AB InBev and Heineken N.V. brands available.